Findomain/Findomain/README.md

 **Notes**

 APIs marked with `**`, **require** an access token to work.
-Search in the [Findomain documentation](docs/INSTALLATION.md#access-tokens-configuration) how to configure and use it.
+Search in the [Findomain documentation](docs/INSTALLATION.md#access-tokens-configuration) for help on how to configure and use it.

-APIs marked with `*` can *optionally* be used with an access token, create one if you start experiencing problems with that APIs.
-Search in the [Findomain documentation](docs/INSTALLATION.md#access-tokens-configuration) how to configure and use it.
+APIs marked with `*` can *optionally* be used with an access token.
+Create one if you start experiencing problems with that API.
+Search in the [Findomain documentation](docs/INSTALLATION.md#access-tokens-configuration) for help on how to configure and use it.

 **More APIs?**